Breastfeeding and everyday life

 - Some breastfeeding women may need a multivitamin and mineral supplement.
 Talk with your doctor to find out whether you need a supplement.
 Your doctor may recommend that you continue taking your prenatal vitamin while breastfeeding.

 - Visit ChooseMyPlate for moms.
 This site helps you choose foods based on your baby's nursing habits and your energy needs.
-The SuperTracker tool helps you plan and track your eating habits and physical activity.

 Is it safe to smoke, drink, or do drugs while breastfeeding?